dsgt-arc/plantclef-2025/user/mgustineli/README.md

     ```
     This should be the email in your GitHub account.
 2. Copy the output, which starts with `ssh-rsa` followed by a long string of characters.
-3. Log in to GitHub.
-In the upper-right corner of your page on GitHub, click your profile photo, then click **Settings**.
+3. Log in to [**GitHub**](https://github.com/).
+In the upper-right corner of your GitHub page, click your profile photo, then click **Settings**.
 4. In the "Access" section of the sidebar, click **SSH and GPG keys**.
 5. Click **New SSH key**.
-6. Give a key title, like `pace-ssh-key`
+6. Give a key title, like `pace-ssh-key`.
-7. In the "Key" field and paste your public key.
+7. In the "Key" field, paste your public key.
 8. Click on **Add SSH Key**
-9. Set Git user information by running the commands:
+9. Back on VS Code, set Git user information by running the commands:
     ```
     git config --global user.email "you@example.com"
     git config --global user.name "Your Name"